 - Simple and easy care & hygiene

-Soft contact lenses are available as conventional lenses which usually last for 12 to 18 months using a care system which usually consists of separate solutions for cleaning, rinsing, disinfection & storage.
-They are now also available as disposable soft lenses, daily-disposable lenses and as tinted soft lenses.
+Soft contact lenses are also available as conventional lenses which usually last for 12 to 18 months using a care system which usually consists of separate solutions for cleaning, rinsing, disinfection & storage.
+More commonly they available as disposable soft lenses, daily-disposable lenses and as tinted soft lenses.

 Rigid, or hard, contact lenses are less comfortable initially but do offer specific advantages for some eye and vision problems:

-- Able to correct some problems which cannot be treated with soft lenses.
+- Able to correct some conditions which cannot be treated with soft lenses.